adybag14-cyber/kixeyewarcommander/notebook-publication-polisher/rubric-tracker.md

 ## Criterion status

 - Post-labs: very strong.
 The saved answers now align with the accepted solvent order, use acetonitrile consistently as the fastest accepted solvent, and explain the kinetic assumptions more clearly.
 - Data analysis + plotting: strong to very strong.
-The stored notebook still contains all expected figures, summary tables, validation outputs and embedded animations; `8` PNGs and `2` GIFs decoded cleanly in this pass, and the direct visual audit did not show obvious clipping or overlap.
+The stored notebook still contains all expected figures, summary tables, validation outputs and embedded animations; `8` PNGs and `2` GIFs decoded cleanly in this pass, and the saved workflow panel no longer opens by default.
 - Experimental write-up: very strong.
 The opener, abstract, results discussion and conclusion now tell the same quantitative story and scope the literature comparison more carefully.
 - Originality and elegance of code: strong.
 The notebook remains function-based, auditable and substantially more sophisticated than a minimal lab-script submission.
 - Portability of code: good to strong.
 The notebook is organized for reruns, but reproducibility still cannot be demonstrated in this container because key scientific and notebook packages are missing.